alectries/ezepi/README.md

 8.  **ezirr**: Generates a table with an estimate, CI, and p-value for an indicence rate ratio.

-ez functions generate a tibble, which can be piped into `View()` or tidyverse functions to extract needed data.
+Most ez functions generate a tibble, which can be piped into `View()` or tidyverse functions to extract needed data.

 ### more functions